wav/grpc-web-dart/README.md

 > Hint: Flutter web requires the server to serve gRPC-Web

-The message is unpacked using `grpcwebstreamparser.js` from [github.com/grpc/grpc-dart](https://github.com/grpc/grpc-web)

 Only regular RPC calls have been implemented.

 ## Sample Usage